 This paper will be for 3 hours duration and there will be a total of 65 questions carrying 100 marks, out of which 10 questions carrying a total of 15 marks will be on General Aptitude (GA).
-In the paper, the General Aptitude section will carry 15% of the total marks and the remaining 85% of the total marks is devoted to the subject of the paper.
+In the paper, the General Aptitude section will carry 15% of the total marks, and the remaining 85% of the total marks are devoted to the subject of the paper.
 This GATE MA paper would contain questions of two different types:

 (i) Multiple Choice Questions (MCQ) carrying 1 or 2 marks each in all sections.
 These questions are objective in nature and each will have a choice of four answers, out of which the candidate has to mark the correct answer(s).

 (ii) Numerical Answer Type Questions (NAT) carrying 1 or 2 marks each in all sections.
-For these questions the answer is a real number, to be entered by the candidate using the virtual keypad on the monitor (keyboard of the computer will be disabled).
+For these questions the answer is a real number, to be entered by the candidate using the virtual keypad on the monitor (the keyboard of the computer will be disabled).
 No choices will be shown for this type of question.
 The answer can be a number such as 10 (an integer only).
-The answer may be in decimals as well, for example, 10.1 (one decimal) or 10.01 (two decimals) or 10.001 (three decimals).
+The answer may be in decimals as well, for example, 10.1 (one decimal) or 10.01 (two decimals), or 10.001 (three decimals).
 These questions will be mentioned with, up to which decimal places, the candidates need to present the answer.
 Also, for some NAT type problems an appropriate range will be considered while evaluating the numerical answer type questions so that the candidate is not unduly penalized due to the usual round-off errors.
-Wherever required and possible, it is better to give NAT answer up to a maximum of three decimal places.
+Wherever required and possible, it is better to give NAT answers up to a maximum of three decimal places.